-Please refer to The Hanover's Career Center for details on employee benefits.
 The Hanover provides comprehensive health and welfare benefits (i.e., medical, dental, life, disability and other voluntary benefits) to all full- and part-time employees who work 30 or more hours per week.
-Ancillary benefits, such as a 401(k) plan, employee assistance program, and medical clinic access, are provided to all employees regardless of hours worked.
+Additional benefits, such as a 401(k) plan, employee assistance program, medical clinic access and caregiving support are provided to employees regardless of hours worked.
+Please refer to The Hanover's career site for more details on employee benefits.